-But then I discovered even more developed content management systems (CMS) available, so I explored those.
-You could set this up with a few clicks, pick some user name and password, and then set it up in two or three columns.
+I have discovered even more developed content management systems (CMS) available, so I explored those.
+You can set this up with a few clicks, pick some user name and password, and then set it up in two or three columns.
 Taking each block of space separately, you can fill it with your own original content, or else put in links to content that you like from other sites.

 Most of them have a demo model up so you can try it out.
 There's a place to choose your background colours and add graphics, and voila in a couple of hours you might have a very busy web page ready.
 It could be your whole website if you wish.
 You would just go into your admin area on a regular basis and write something fresh for some of those blocks of space.

-I already have three or more hand-crafted sites, so I have more or less decided that my largest site, Ruthes-SecretRoses.com, which has well over 400 files on it, it will do best with the simpler .xml or rss feed, and I'll continue to add to the pages already set up.
+I already have three or more hand-crafted sites, so I have more or less decided that my largest site, Ruthes-SecretRoses.com, which has well over 400 files on it, (now in 2022 more like 1000), it will do best with the simpler .xml or rss feed, and I'll continue to add to the pages already set up.

 "What if I have no web site," you ask, "and I only want to read the RoseBouquet?"